DsPan98/AC_webpage/README.md

        ```bash
        npm run dev
        ```
-        Because this is a public project, I dont feel comfortable leaving my api keys laying around.
-For my own development environment I added the key within .env file, but I left it out when I pushed the project into git.
+        Because this is a public project, I don't feel comfortable leaving my API keys laying around.
+For my own development environment I added the key within .env file but left it out when I pushed the project to git.

 ### Running Tests

-I also added some jest testing set up, run tests using the command:
+I also added some jest testing setup, run tests using the command:
 ```bash
 npm test
 ```